Understanding comes

 before efficiency.

-Five principles guide every decision we make — from how the tutor asks questions to why it never just hand you the answer.
+Eight principles guide every decision we make — from how the tutor asks questions, to why it never just hands you the answer, to why the whole product is built around the moment something finally clicks.

 The Foundations of Inquiry